Tempo logotype

 ProjectManager offers a Jira integration at the task level – viewing and updating ProjectManager tasks inside Jira.
 Tempo takes a different approach: Jira is the system of record, and Tempo modules read and write against it natively.

 Yes.
-Tempo Timesheets and Tempo Financial Manager support CapEx/OpEx (capital vs operating expense classification) accounts, labor cost tracking, and budget vs. actuals reporting.
+Tempo Timesheets and Tempo Financial Manager support CapEx/OpEx accounts, labor cost tracking, and budget vs. actuals reporting.

 Tempo's named Atlassian Rovo agents include the Timesheets Worklog Assistant (natural-language time logging from Jira activity), Timesheets Summary Analyzer (time-allocation read for project and team leads), Time Insights for Jira (user-level summaries), Structure View Builder (natural-language Structure config), Structure Formula Assistant (formula building), and Custom Charts Assistant (charts on Jira dashboards).
 Every Timesheets suggestion needs human approval before it posts to a CapEx or OpEx account, and entries stay auditable line by line.
 Rovo is available across paid Atlassian Cloud plans, with full credit allocations on Premium and Enterprise.

-No. ProjectManager has a Jira integration at the task level rather than a Marketplace-listed Jira-native app.
-Tempo's SPM suite is on the Atlassian Marketplace with 15+ years of deployment, and Tempo was named Atlassian Partner of the Year for Enterprise Apps in 2024-25.
+Not as a native Marketplace app.
+ProjectManager has a Jira integration at the task level rather than a Marketplace-listed Jira-native app.
+Tempo's SPM suite is on the Atlassian Marketplace with 15+ years of deployment, and Tempo is an Atlassian Partner of the Year three years running.

 ProjectManager publishes per-user tier pricing positioned as a "fraction of the cost" against heavier enterprise PM suites.
 Tempo's pricing is published per product on the Atlassian Marketplace, with tiered per-user pricing for each module.
 The more useful comparison isn't unit license cost: it's total cost of governance.
 ProjectManager pricing covers a standalone PM suite.
 Tempo pricing covers Jira-native portfolio, financial, and capacity governance on top of the delivery system you already run.
 Buyers should pull live quotes from both vendors at their seat count.